kiran-embedded/esp32-smart-light-app/FIREBASE_SETUP_STEPS.md

 4. Click **"Publish"**

-### ⚠️ For Production:
-- Review and tighten security rules
-- Add validation
-- Restrict access based on user roles

 ### ✅ Done!
-Your data is now protected!
+Your database structure is now professionally secured!

 ---